-We’re repeating this post from last year …
+We’re repeating this post from previous years …

 It’s almost November, and that means NaNoWriMo is just around the corner.

 For those who don’t know, that’s National Novel Writing Month.
 If you’ve never heard of it, you’ll probably be surprised to learn that there’s an online community of writers who pledge to complete a novel in only thirty days.